dnum-mi/bibliotheque-numerique/docs/Server/dossier-listing/README.md

         n."dossierId",
         MAX(COALESCE(CASE WHEN n."sourceId" = 'I01' THEN n."stringValue" END,
                      CASE WHEN r."sourceId" = 'I01' THEN r."stringValue" END)) AS "I01",
-        MAX(COALESCE(CASE WHEN n."sourceId" = 'I02' THEN n."stringValue" END,
+        MAX(COALESCE(CASE WHEN n."sourceId" = 'I02' THEN n."dateValue" END,
-                     CASE WHEN r."sourceId" = 'I02' THEN r."stringValue" END)) AS "I02",
+                     CASE WHEN r."sourceId" = 'I02' THEN r."dateValue" END)) AS "I02",
         MAX(COALESCE(CASE WHEN n."sourceId" = 'I03' THEN n."stringValue" END,
                      CASE WHEN r."sourceId" = 'I03' THEN r."stringValue" END)) AS "I03",
-        MAX(COALESCE(CASE WHEN n."sourceId" = 'I08' THEN n."stringValue" END,
+        MAX(COALESCE(CASE WHEN n."sourceId" = 'I08' THEN n."numberValue" END,
-                     CASE WHEN r."sourceId" = 'I08' THEN r."stringValue" END)) AS "I08",
+                     CASE WHEN r."sourceId" = 'I08' THEN r."numberValue" END)) AS "I08",
         MAX(COALESCE(CASE WHEN n."sourceId" = 'I09' THEN n."stringValue" END,
                      CASE WHEN r."sourceId" = 'I09' THEN r."stringValue" END)) AS "I09"
     FROM nonRepeatedCTE n